sathyatvrcbe/blog/index.md

 # Vanakkam
-Hello, I am Sathya.
-I am a Software Developer working with Microsoft.
+Hello, I am Sathyanarayanan S. I am a Software Developer.
 I have started this page so that I could share something useful to others.
 Let's see how far it goes.
 ## Links to other pages
 - [Cloud Lock Anti-Pattern](https://sathyatvrcbe.github.io/skywing/cloud/cloudlockantipattern)